Railroad Tycoon II: Development

 In late 1997, Bruce Shelley said of his chance of developing Railroad Tycoon II, "I would be happy to work on such a game but there are real doubts about its ability to generate sufficient sales in this blockbuster market where a few of the games make most of the money."

 The soundtrack of Railroad Tycoon II consist mostly of classical "railroad" blues and bluegrass from the era the game revolves around.
 These pieces were not, unlike most contemporary games, midi files, but rather high-quality studio recordings; some even with vocals.
 This fact has contributed to the solid ratings this game has received.

 Editions and ports

 The Second Century is an expansion pack released in 1999 for Windows and Macintosh.
 Railroad Tycoon 2: Gold is a collection of the main game, the expansion pack, and 12 new scenarios.
 Railroad Tycoon 2: Platinum is equivalent to the Gold Edition but with over 50 community-made maps, enhanced mouse-wheel support, and an electronic version of the strategy guide.
 Scenarios developed specifically for Platinum may not function in some earlier versions.
 The Dreamcast version released in 2000 has remade 3D graphics and all the scenarios from the main game and the expansion pack and some new scenarios.
-The last official patch to Railroad Tycoon 2 was platinum v1.56 on February 19, 2003.

-GOD Games and Tremor Entertainment developed the Dreamcast port, which released on June 30, 2000.
+Tremor Entertainment developed the Dreamcast port, which released on July 31, 2000.
 This replaced the original 2D graphics with new, full-3D ones.